 How To Write A Nonprofit Business Plan: Lesson 9

 What should the reader of the nonprofit business plan know (in general) about your nonprofit?
-The executive summary can be used to help a potential lender, donor, etc. get the gist of the nonprofit and the business side of things.
+The executive summary can be used for helping a potential lender, donor, etc. understand the gist of the nonprofit organization and the business side of things.
 Use this section to communicate the basic concept and the big picture items that are relevant to your nonprofit and to the cause you serve.
-Although it is one of the last things to write, this section goes at the front of your nonprofit business plan, so that readers have an overview of the plan before diving in to get more detail.
+Although it is one of the last things to write, this section goes at the front of your nonprofit business plan so readers have an overview of the plan before diving in to get more detail.

 What is your method for changing the world for the better?
 What are the exact outcomes you want to achieve?
 The impact is the overall result when you implement your solution.

 This is a snapshot of what the reader will see in the financials section of the plan.
 Don’t include everything.
 Just give them the big picture.
 When will the nonprofit be financially viable?
 When will the nonprofit reach certain impact goals?
 How many donations does the nonprofit need to be viable?

 Keys To Success

 Include any keys to success for the organization to be effective.
 The reader of the nonprofit business plan may be a person who can help you fulfill objectives in these key areas.
 Additionally, identifying keys to success will help you keep the important things at the front of your mind when the work of a nonprofit founder gets crazy.

 In this final area of the nonprofit business plan executive summary, include anything else you think is necessary to give the reader a good 30,000-foot view of what your organization is trying to accomplish.
 This may be a summary of other sections in the nonprofit business plan, or it may be something entirely different.
 Ask yourself what you would quickly want to know if you were interested in helping this nonprofit.
 Answer that question, and you’re on your way to finishing this section.